globalrx/globalrx/README.md

-# GlobalRx
+# Global Drug Label Explorer (GDLE)

 ## Overview

-GlobalRx is a tool for searching drug labels, created as part of the Harvard University Extension School Software Engineering Capstone course 2023.
+Global Drug Label Explorer (GDLE) is a tool for searching drug labels, created as part of the Harvard University Extension School Software Engineering Capstone course 2023.
 It builds upon the [Drug Label Explorer (DLE)](https://github.com/DrugLabelExplorer/dle) created by the 2022 course and extends that project to include additional label regions and new features.

 ### Data
-GlobalRx currently includes labels from the following sources:
+The Global Drug Label Explorer currently includes labels from the following sources:
 - [FDA - USA](https://labels.fda.gov/)
 - [EMA - EU](https://www.ema.europa.eu/en/medicines)
 These labels are parsed and stored in a Postgres database using Django models, then indexed into Elasticsearch for faster and more accurate search leveraging semantic and vector search capabilities.

 ### Features

-Main features of GlobalRx include:
+Main features of GDLE include:

 - The ability to search drug labels from multiple sources
 - The ability to compare different drug labels